cyberhirsch/iTunes_to_Navidrome/README.md

 # iTunes to Navidrome Advanced Migration Scripts

-A set of Python scripts designed to perform a deep and comprehensive migration of your listening history and metadata from an Apple iTunes/Music library to a self-hosted Navidrome server.
+A set of heavily modified Python scripts designed to perform a deep and comprehensive migration of your listening history and metadata from an Apple iTunes/Music library to a self-hosted Navidrome server.

-This project is the result of a collaborative effort to reverse-engineer the modern Navidrome database schema and overcome the limitations of the original migration scripts.
-It correctly migrates **ratings, play counts, and historical timestamps** for both individual songs and albums.
+This project is the result of a collaborative, in-depth effort to reverse-engineer the modern Navidrome database schema and overcome the limitations of the original migration scripts.
+It correctly migrates **ratings, play counts, and historical timestamps** for both individual songs and albums, and adds robust error-checking and usability features.

 ## Features

+### `itunestoND.py` (Main Data Migration)
-- **Full History Migration:** Migrates not just play counts, but also your 0-5 star ratings and the original "Date Added" for every song.
+- **Full History Migration:** Migrates not just play counts, but also your 0-5 star ratings and the original "Date Added" for every song by directly modifying the database.
-- **Album Timestamp Synchronization:** After migrating song data, the script intelligently updates each album's "Date Added" to reflect the date the first song from that album was added to your library.
+- **Album Timestamp Synchronization:** After migrating song data, the script intelligently updates each album's "Date Added" (`created_at`, `updated_at`, `imported_at`) to reflect the date the *first song* from that album was added to your library.
-- **Intelligent Path Detection:** A robust pre-flight check automatically detects your iTunes music folder structure, validates it against your Navidrome database, and prevents the script from running if a path mismatch is found, saving you time.
+- **Intelligent Pre-flight Check:** Automatically validates your setup before making any changes.
+It checks for all necessary files and verifies that the song paths in your iTunes library can be matched to entries in the Navidrome database, preventing silent failures.
-- **Configuration File:** On the first run, the script creates a `config.json` to save your database paths, so you never have to enter them again.
+- **Configuration File:** On the first run, the script creates a `config.json` to save your database paths, so you only have to enter them once.
-- **Cross-Platform Compatibility:** Includes necessary fixes to handle file path differences between a Windows-based iTunes library and a Linux-based Navidrome server (common for Raspberry Pi setups).
+- **Cross-Platform Compatibility:** Handles file path differences between a Windows-based iTunes library and a Linux-based Navidrome server (common for Raspberry Pi setups).
-- **Playlist Support:** Works in conjunction with the original `itunesPlaylistMigrator.py` to bring your playlists over after the main data migration is complete.

-## The Problem This Solves

-Standard Navidrome setup and other migration tools often fall short in several key areas:
-1.  **Loss of "Date Added":** Navidrome typically sets the "Date Added" to the day it scans the files, destroying years of curated library history.
-2.  **Incomplete Data:** Migrating star ratings and historical play counts is often overlooked.
-3.  **Path Mismatches:** Original scripts frequently fail when moving from a Windows iTunes library to a Linux Navidrome server due to differences in path separators (`\` vs `/`).
-4.  **Silent Failures:** Scripts can run to completion without errors but fail to write any data due to database schema changes in newer Navidrome versions.

-This project addresses all of these issues directly.
+### `itunesPlaylistMigrator.py` (Playlist Migration)
+- **Robust Pre-flight Check:** Ensures that the `config.json` and `IT_file_correlations.py` files exist and are valid before starting.
+- **Shared Configuration:** Reads server details and paths from the same `config.json`, so you only enter your credentials once.
+- **Bulk Import Option:** Asks whether you want to migrate all playlists automatically or be prompted for each one individually.
+- **Graceful Error Handling:** If a song in an iTunes playlist is not found in the Navidrome library (e.g., a protected file that was skipped), it is gracefully skipped without crashing the script.
+- **Self-Cleaning:** If a playlist is created but contains no valid, transferrable songs, the script automatically deletes the empty playlist from Navidrome.

 ## Requirements

-- Python 3.x installed on the machine where you will run the scripts (e.g., your Windows PC).
+- Python 3.x installed on the machine where you will run the scripts.
 - Access to your iTunes `Library.xml` file.
-(If it's missing, you must enable it in your Apple Music/iTunes app's preferences).
+(If missing, enable it via `Edit > Preferences > Advanced > "Share iTunes Library XML..."` in your Apple Music/iTunes app).
 - Access to your `navidrome.db` file from your server.
-- The original `itunesPlaylistMigrator.py` script (for playlist migration).

 ## How to Use